Huawei/dockyard/updater/client/README.md

 	    add         add a repository url
 	    remove      remove a repository url
-	    list        list the saved repositories or appliances of a certain repository
+	    list        list the saved repositories or appliances of a certain repository push	push a file to a repository pull	pull a file from a repository

 	GLOBAL OPTIONS:
 	   --help, -h           show help